snisarg/snisarg.github.io/_posts/2020-06-05-new-personal-machine-setup.markdown

         * Check Show volume in menu bar
     * Keyboard
         * Keyboard Shortcuts
-            * Mission Control Tab | Mission Control > turn on all "Switch to Desktop X" from 1 to 10"
+            * Mission Control Tab -> Mission Control -> turn on all "Switch to Desktop X" from 1 to 10"
-            * Keyboard Tab | Update "Move focus to active or next window" to Cmd + Esc
+            * Keyboard Tab -> Update "Move focus to active or next window" to `Cmd + Esc`
-            * Spotlight Tab | Show Spotlight Search | Uncheck (replace with Raycast)
+            * Spotlight Tab -> Show Spotlight Search -> Uncheck (replace with Raycast)
     * Trackpad
         * Point & Click
             * Check Tap to click